-Would you like to prepare host:636 for access by the Identity Broker?
+''' Would you like to prepare host:636 for access by the Identity Broker?

-'''

-Yes
+1) Yes

-No
+2) No

-Yes, and all subsequent servers
+3) Yes, and all subsequent servers

-No, and all subsequent servers
+4) No, and all subsequent servers

 b) back

 q) quit

-Enter choice [3]:
+Enter choice [3]: '''

-'''

 - 11. A certificate is presented.
-Review the certificate and enter y to accept it.
-The certificate will be added to the config/truststore to enable future communication. - 12.
+Review the certificate and enter y to accept it. - 12.
 Create the Identity Broker root user cn=Broker User, cn=Root DNs, cn=config account on the Identity Data Store server, which enables server to server access.
 Administrators or users do not use this account.
 Press Enter to accept the default (yes).

 '''

-Would you like to create or modify root user 'cn=Broker User,

-cn=Root DNs,cn=config' so that it is available for this

-Identity Broker? (yes / no) [yes]:
+Would you like to create or modify root user 'cn=Broker User, cn=Root DNs,cn=config' so that it is available for this Identity Broker? (yes / no) [yes]:

 '''

-13. Enter the DN and password credentials needed to create the root user cn=Broker User, cn=Root DNs, cn=config account on the Identity Data Store.
+13. Enter the DN and password credentials needed to create the root user cn=Broker User-, cn=Root DNs, cn=config account on the Identity Data Store.
 This is the root account created in the initial setup, such as default (cn=Directory Manager.
 The Identity Broker sets up the DN and tests that it can access the account.
 The Broker Schema and Policy Structure are also imported and verified.

-''' Enter the DN of an account on localhost:636 with which to create or manage the 'cn=Broker User, cn=Root DNs, cn=config' account and configuration [cn=Directory Manager]: Enter the password for 'cn=Directory Manager': Created 'cn=Broker User, cn=Root DNs, cn=config' Testing 'cn=Broker User, cn=Root DNs, cn=config' access .....
-Done Testing 'cn=Broker User, cn=Root DNs, cn=config' privileges .....
-Done Checking Broker Schema .....
-Done Initializing Broker Store .....
-Done Importing Broker Store Structure .....
-Done Verifying backend 'ou=Identity Broker, dc=company, dc=com' .....
-Done Cheating Broker Store Admin .....
+''' Enter the DN of an account on localhost:636 with which to create or manage the 'cn=Broker User,cn=Root DNs,cn=config' account and configuration [cn=Directory Manager]:

+Enter the password for 'cn=Directory Manager':

+Created 'cn=Broker User,cn=Root DNs,cn=config'

+Testing 'cn=Broker User,cn=Root DNs,cn=config' access .....
 Done '''

+'''

+Testing 'cn=Broker User,cn=Root DNs,cn=config' privileges .....
+Done

+Checking Broker Schema ....
+Done

+Initializing Broker Store ....
+Done

+Importing Broker Store Structure ....
+Done

+Verifying backend 'ou=Identity Broker,dc=company,dc=com' ....
+Done

+Enabling Short Unique ID Virtual Attribute ....
+Done

+Creating Broker Store Admin ....
+Done

+'''

-- 14. If there are additional servers that should be used as backup Broker Stores, enter their host:port for LDAP communication.
+- 14. If there are additional servers that will host the Broker Store data, enter their host:port for LDAP communication.
 If the option to prepare multiple servers was selected, the additional servers will be prepared with the same configuration that was just defined.
 If there are no additional servers to add, press Enter to continue. - 15.
 If user data stores are ready to be configured (Identity Data Stores or Identity Proxy servers), press Enter for (yes).
 The user store will be configured with a default Store Adapter and Data View, which will enable mapping of resources in the user store to the Identity Broker. - 16.
 Enter the host:port for the first Identity Data Store or Identity Proxy Server. - 17.
 Enter the host:port for LDAP communication with this server.
 The connection is validated. - 18.
 Select an option to prepare the user store for access by the Identity Broker and press Enter. - 19.
 If there are additional user data store locations, enter their host:port.
 If there are no additional servers to add, press Enter to continue. - 20.
 Enter the host:port for LDAP communication for the additional server, or press Enter to continue. - 21.
 Specify the base DN for locating user entries, such as ou=people, dc=example, dc=com and press Enter. - 22.
 Create an LDAP search filter for this DN and press Enter. - 23.
 The filter is validated against the DN.
 Press Enter (yes) to use these settings. - 24.
 Review the configuration summary, and then press Enter to accept the default (w) to write the configuration to a dsconfig batch file.
 The configuration is written to <server-root>/broker-cfg.dsconfig.
 Certificate files are written to external-server-certs.zip.
-The certificates can be copied to a failover Identity Broker instance during setup.
-The servers trust store file is at config/truststore and its password is stored at config/keystore.pin.